 Nor is their experience an alien one.
 More recent history reveals that executive officials can sometimes be tempted to misuse claims of national security to shroud major abuses and even ordinary negligence from public view.
 In Korematsu v.
 United States, the President persuaded this Court to permit the forced internment of Japanese-American citizens during World War II.
-323 U.S. 214 (1944).
+323 U. S. 214 (1944).
 The President did so in part by relying on a military report that insisted immediate action was imperative to national security.
 Id., at 235-236 (Murphy, J., dissenting).
+The report, howa statement.
+See Vance, 591 U.S., at -.
+Nor did he guarantee that producing such a statement would automatically spell the end of the judicial inquiry, as JUSTICE THOMAS seems to suppose.
+See Burr, 25 F. Cas., at 192; Vance, 591 U.S., at -.

-The report, however, contained information executive officials knew to be false at the time.
+ever, contained information executive officials knew to be false at the time.
 Yet it took decades before the government publicly acknowledged its misrepresentation to this Court.
 See Dept. of Justice, Archives, N. Katyal, Confessions of Error: The Solicitor General's Mistakes During the Japanese-American Internment Cases (May 20, 2011).
 And still more years passed before this Court formally repudiated its decision.
 See Trump v.
-Hawaii, 585
+Hawaii, 585 U. S. -, - (2018).

-U. S. , (2018) (slip op., at 38).

 In Reynolds, a similar story unfolded.
 There, families of civilians killed in the crash of an Air Force plane sued the government for negligence and sought its official accident report.
 The government invoked the state secrets privilege and filed a declaration asking courts to shield the document from disclosure.
 In response, this Court refused to afford the government utmost deference but ultimately allowed it to withhold the report.
 The Court did so without even pausing to review the report independently in chambers or asking a lower court to take up that task.
-See Reynolds, 345 U. S., at 10-11.
-Decades later, when the government released the report, it turned out to contain no state secrets only convincing proof of governmental negligence.
+See Reynolds, 345 U.S., at 10-11.
+Decades later, when the government released the report, it turned out to contain no state secrets-only convincing proof of governmental negligence.
 See J. Weinstein, The Role of Judges in a Government of, by, and for the People: Notes for the Fifty-Eighth Cardozo Lecture, 30 Cardozo L. Rev. 1, 92 (2008).
 So it seems that, in the very case where this Court stressed the importance of carefully examining claims of privilege, families were denied access to proof to which they were lawfully entitled only because this Court accepted the Executive's declaration at face value.

 More recent history bears its cautions too.
 The government invoked the state secrets privilege only 16 times between 1961 and 1980.
 See Brief for Public Citizen as Amicus Curiae 9.
 Yet it has done so at least 49 times between 2001 and 2021.
 See id., at 9-10.
 What is more, the propriety of several of these assertions has been called into question.
-Id., at 10-17 (collecting examples); see also id., at 21-24 (documenting alleged improper governmental withholding of information in FOIA cases); W. Weaver & R. Pallitto, State Secrets and Executive Power, 120 Pol.
+Id., at 10-17 (collecting examples); see also id., at 21-

+24 (documenting alleged improper governmental withholding of information in FOIA cases); W. Weaver & R. Pallitto, State Secrets and Executive Power, 120 Pol.
 Sci.
 Q. 85, 101, 107-112 (2005) (Weaver & Pallitto).